Skip to main content

 3.2. repeat (loop): Executing Actions Multiple Times

 The repeat action creates a simple loop that executes a set of nested actions a specified number of times.
 It provides a special SF_loop.currentIndex variable that you can access within the loop to know the current iteration number (starting from the "From" value).
+This is useful for performing repetitive tasks that are not based on iterating over a data collection.
+Examples include creating a set number of default records, running a calculation several times with incremental changes, or generating placeholder data for testing.

 Configuration